exogress/developer-site/config-1_x_0.md

 status-code:5xx
 ```

-This rescue blocks are applied whe the response is successfuly generated, and we need to customize the behavior
+This rescue blocks are applied whe the response is successfully generated, and we need to customize the behavior
 depending on the resulting status code.

 Status-code matcher may be in the one of the following forms: